 I partnered up with two English soccer legends in early 2022 in Robin Shelley and Robbie Earle, joining their agency BoxToBox Sports in a CD capacity on projects,

-First of all, as a huge lover of the sport and culture of global football, even getting to know the legend of the sport Robbie Earle was a fucking honor.
+First of all, as a huge lover of the sport and culture of global football, even getting to know the legend of the sport Robbie Earle was a complete honor.
 I've watched him on every Premier League broadcast for years, and like I mentioned in the Snow previous post, I fuckin loved the Reggae Boyz national side at World Cup 98 and had his number 15 kit.
-Life is ironic, on God.
+Irony, man.

-Robin Shelly has probably the most impressive contact roladex out of anyone I know across the globe so of course he was in with MLS and the club NYCFC.
+Robin Shelly has probably the most impressive contact rolodex out of anyone I know across the globe; so of course he was already "in" with both MLS and the club, NYCFC.

-With pop and urban culture's new found love for soccer, I saw this an opportunity to converge cultures.
-See below, its still aa work in progress.
+With pop and urban culture's new found love for soccer, I saw this an opportunity to play with the intersection of cultures.

 LAWSON- Creative Direction (Album)

-One of the most talented new trap soul artists in the last few years, Kieth Lawson came across my plate at the top of 2023.
-I loved his sound, and more importantly sought to craft a very almost high street avant-garde aesthetic for his sound that was somewhere between 6lack and Roddy Rich.
+One of the most talented nu-soul artists in the last few years, Lawson came across my plate at the top of 2023 thru his manager.
+I loved his sound, and more importantly sought to craft a very "almost high street avant-garde" aesthetic for his sound that was somewhere between 6lack and Roddy Rich.